-The TNC performs an approaching motion in this cycle!
-Depending on the rotary position Q224, the following amount of space must be left next to the stud: At least tool diameter + 2mm.
-Danger of collision!
+The TNC automatically performs an approach motion with this cycle.
+A collision may occur if there is not sufficient room.

+- ► Specify with Q224 which angle is used to machine the first corner of the polygon.
+Input range: -360° to +360° - ▶ Depending on the rotary position Q224, the following amount of space must be left next to the stud: At least tool diameter + 2mm.

-At the end, the TNC positions the tool back to the set-up clearance, or to the 2nd set-up clearance if one was programmed.
-The end position of the tool after the cycle differs from the starting position!
+At the end, the TNC positions the tool back to the setup clearance, or to the 2nd set-up clearance if one was programmed.
+The end position of the tool after the cycle must not match the starting position.